Exabyte-io/documentation/docs/ui/specific/homepage.md

 This option gives the user the possibility to [upload](/materials/actions/upload.md) one or multiple local files containing the relevant crystallographic information about the material under investigation.
 We support the CIF, POSCAR and XYZ crystal structure data formats.

 ### 1B.
-Import from Cloud Database
+Import from a Web Database

 We have made the third-party "Materials Project" repository of materials available to the users of our platform.
 The materials contained there can thus be [imported](/materials/actions/import.md) into the Account-owned collection.

 Support for other databases will be added in future.